 - Manager;

 - Human Resources Manager (if applicable);

-- Company Secretary;
+- Chief Financial Officer;

 - Chief Executive Officer;

-- Chair of the Board; or
+- Chair of the People and Culture Committee; or

-- Chair of the Audit and Risk Committee.
+- Chair of the Board.

-Managers to whom potential breaches are reported should discuss the issue with Human Resources (or in its absence, a Finance and Administration Representative) who will assess the appropriate action to be taken in response to the report.
+Managers to whom potential breaches are reported should discuss the issue with Human Resources (or in its absence, the Chief Financial Officer) who will assess the appropriate action to be taken in response to the report.